Updated July 26, 2021

-Cloudbet generally offer betting odds with a margin of just 3%, which is extremely competitive as the industry average is around 10%.
-That means a 7% better return.
-However, we are currently running a series of promotions across key leagues with enhanced odds - this applies to the NFL, NBA, UCL and EPL.
+Cloudbet generally offers betting odds with a margin of just 2%, which is extremely competitive as the industry average is around 10%.
+That means an 8% better return.

 We use this formula to calculate the margin which is essentially turning the odds back into probability and summing:

 (1/decimal odds option A)*100 + (1/decimal odds option B)*100

 So with our example: